Crypss22/AzureSIEM/README.md

 <h1>Azure Honeypot   <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fhdclipartall.com%2Fimages%2Fhoney-clipart-honey-bank-vector-illustrations-vector-art-illustration-612x516.jpg&f=1&nofb=1&ipt=783ee1997d3312abcdab10930461c1965fc07d1da03794365028bdeb2a8c6898&ipo=images" alt="Image Description" width="150" height="100">
 </h1>

    This project consisted of making a SIEM through Microsoft's cloud platform, Azure.
-Using my vulnerable honeypot, I captured brute-force attacks on my Virtual Machine, and analyzed them using log analytics.
+Configuring a vulnerable honeypot, I captured brute-force attacks on my Virtual Machine, and analyzed them using log analytics in Azure.
 I then plotted the attacks' geolocation data on a visual map. <br />
    <br />
    This is my second time building this project and due to Azure updating and removing features that were previously used, it was a bit challenging.
-Wth the help of AI I was able to create solutions and ultimately complete it.
+With the help of AI I was able to create solutions and ultimately complete it.

 <h2>Utilities Used</h2>